AnggaR96s/Reforestation/README.md

-## What do you call a careful wolf?
-Aware wolf.
+## Did you hear the joke about the wandering nun?
+She was a roman catholic.